twyststar/Rails_Fitsmind_Message_App/planning.md

 ### Finishing Touches

-- [ ] Add some style to the front pages.
+- [x] Add some style to the front pages.

-- [ ] Add panel/well styling to message displays.
+- [x] Add panel/well styling to message displays.

-- [ ] Refine scopes.

-- [ ] Create seed file to add initial users at each level.
+- [x] Create seed file to add initial users at each level.